martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ## The focus of today's blog

-This blog focusses on getting more insights into the data of your logs, their size and the cost.
+This blog focusses on getting more insights into the data of your logs and the log producers.
 And although Azure monitor, and Log Analytics Workspace, have a nice interface to get some basic insights into your usage, as technical guy i want to figure this out myself ;).

 ## Get information about usage